JelindoGames/UnityVisualScriptingTutorials/Tutorials/5_NestingGraphs.md

 ...But something is wrong.
 Can you spot what it is?

 The issue is that we're trying to reference the Blackboard variable "CurrentSum."
 This is a graph-scope variable originally made in the higher-level graph.
-That means we can't access it!
+Therefore, it belongs to that graph only, so we can't access it here!

 We have to make a new Blackboard variable as a replacement - one that we *can* access in the subgraph.
-Then, we'll need to change the Get and Set nodes appropriately.
+Then, we'll need to change the Get and Set nodes to reference *that* variable instead.

 Once that's done, we should have a working subgraph!
 With the for-loop moved, we can simplify the high-level graph to this: